crodriguez1a/ml-nano/lessons.md

 		- systemized way to transform input features into principal components
 		- use PCs as new features
 		- PCs are directions in data that maximaize variance (minimize loss) when you project/compress down on to them
-		- more variabce of data along a PC, higher that PC is ranked
+		- more variance of data along a PC, higher that PC is ranked
 		- most variance/most information -> first PC
 		- second-most variance (most overlapping w/first PC) -> second pc
 		- Number of PCs = no of input features